Mali: Buhari to participate in emergency ECOWAS Heads of State meeting – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-Personal Assistant on New Media to President Buhari, Bashir Ahmed, through his verified twitter handle @BashirAhmaad tweeted this.
+The Personal Assistant on New Media to the President, Bashir Ahmad, indicated this Twitter on Thursday.

-He tweeted: “President Muhammadu Buhari will tomorrow, participate in a virtual Extraordinary Session of the Authority of ECOWAS’ Heads of State and Government, the recent political crisis in Mali is expected to be at the top of the agenda.”
+‘President Muhammadu Buhari will tomorrow, participate in a virtual Extraordinary Session of the Authority of ECOWAS’ Heads of State and Government, the recent political crisis in Mali is expected to be at the top of the agenda,’ the aide tweeted.

+President @MBuhari and other ECOWAS leaders are meeting (virtually) today to discuss the military coup in Mali that ousted President Ibrahim Boubacar Keita.

 President Buhari and four other ECOWAS leaders had visited Bamako, Mali, last month, followed by a virtual extraordinary summit of the sub-regional body.

-ECOWAS Special Envoy to the Republic of Mali, Dr Goodluck Jonathan, had on Tuesday briefed him on the political situation in the West African country, as corollary to efforts by West African leaders to restore stability to the country.
+The ECOWAS Special Envoy to the Republic of Mali, former President Dr Goodluck Jonathan, had on Tuesday briefed Mr Buhari on the political situation in the West African country as corollary to efforts by West African leaders to restore stability to the country.

-Malian President Ibrahim Boubacar Keita had at about Tuesday midnight announced that he has resigned from his post saying that he does not wish blood to be shed following a military mutiny that plunged the country into a political crisis.
+Malian President Ibrahim Boubacar Keita had at about Tuesday midnight announced his resignation, saying that he does not wish blood to be shed following a military mutiny that plunged his country into a political crisis.

-“Today, certain parts of the military have decided that intervention was necessary.
+‘Today, certain parts of the military have decided that intervention was necessary.
 Do I really have a choice?
-Because I do not wish blood to be shed,” Keita said in a brief statement broadcast on national television.
+Because I do not wish blood to be shed,’ Keita had said in a brief statement broadcast on national television.

 The soldiers who ousted Keita on Wednesday said they plan to set up a civilian transitional government and hold new elections.